GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-app-usb.md

     should never be plugged into anything other than its designated quarantined computer!</span>**.
     This setup process is the **ONE** necessary exception.

+### Download Glacier and Glacierscript

-3. Press "Ctrl-Alt-T" to open a terminal window.
+1. Press "Ctrl-Alt-T" to open a terminal window.
-4. Install the Glacier document and GlacierScript on the "Q1 APP" USB drive:
+2. Install the Glacier document and GlacierScript on the "Q1 APP" USB drive:
     1. Download the latest full release of Glacier, *not* just the protocol document, from the "Source code (zip)" link at [Glacier's Github repo](https://github.com/GlacierProtocol/GlacierProtocol/releases).